DC Universe Online: Episode 43: Dark Knights

 This episode released on April 14, 2022.
 It's part two of two of a story line that began in Metal as well as serving as the finale of the Metal story line.
 Perpetua's endgame is revealed to be the complete destruction of the multiverse.
 Wonder Woman, Batman, Superman, and Lex Luthor (who Perpetua betrayed when he failed her) are what stands between Perpetua and a Multiversal-Armageddon.

 Episode 44: The Sins of Black Adam

 This episode released on October 26, 2022.
 Black Adam makes a deal with Neron to save his eternal love, Isis.
 But Neron tricks him.
 Black Adam joins with Shazam and Mary Marvel to contend with Neron and his forces for the future of Kahndaq and to rescue Isis.

+Episode 45: Shock to the System

+This episode released on April 20, 2023.
+The episode features a new location, Dakota City, and characters from the Milestone Comics line.
+The episode also featured new and returning enemies where players could face off against Ebon, the Fearsome Five, and DeSaad.
+New rewards were also introduced during this episode.

+Episode 46: Justice League Dark Cursed

+On October 5, 2023, the forty-sixth episode, Justice League Dark Cursed, was released.
+The episode's storyline revolved around players journeying to cursed Gotham City, town square theater, cursed House of Mystery, and cursed Themyscira.

+Episode 47: Brainiac Returns

+On May 23, 2024, the forty-seventh episode, Brainiac Returns, was released.
+Seeking to learn from his previous defeats, Brainiac has returned to launch an all-out assault on the Earth's ultimate symbols of hope and resistance - the Hall of Justice and the Hall of Doom.
+With the world hanging in the balance, the Justice League and Lex Luthor's Secret Society are forced to unite their powers and resources to thwart Brainiac's ingeniously malevolent plan.

+Episode 48: Harley Quinn vs Apokolips

+On September 24, 2024, the forty-eighth episode, Harley Quinn vs Apokolips was released.

+Chapters

+Chapter 1: Light & Rain: Day of Reckoning

+On January 28, 2025, (first of a 4-part arc, "Light and Rain") Day of Reckoning, was released.

+Chapter 2: Light & Rain: Fearful Day

+On May 28, 2025, Fearful Day, was released.

+Chapter 3: Light & Rain: Raging Night

+On September 23, 2025, Raging Night, was released.

 Seasonal Content

 In addition to episodes, Daybreak also releases seasonal-themed content throughout the year, which rewards players with new feats, seasonal styles, base items and trinkets.